aziis98/website-2023/src/pages/articles/gtk-select2d-widget.md

 I asked it in various passes to add

-- a `--title` option
+- A `--title` option to set the windows title

-- one to select the number of points
+- An option to select the number of points

-- one to show or hide the outline
+- One to show or hide the polyline drawn between points

-- and one to also tell that the path is also a "closed"
+- If drawing the polyline it can be closed with a `--closed` option.

-Its answer used `argparse`, I knew about this but never really used it so Its nice to see that ChatGPT can convert options provided in natural language to code.
+Its answer used `argparse`, I knew about this but never really used it.
+Its nice to see that ChatGPT can convert options provided in natural language to code.
+I also tried this various times with Bash and its very useful.

 This was the resulting code